Dierama, angel's fishing rod: planting, growing and care

 Dierama Guinevere

-Superb variety with pure white flowers.
-Particularly elegant and graceful, adds brightness to beds, helping to lighten planting schemes.
-Its white flowers are easy to combine with a range of colours.
+This is a superb variety with pure white flowers.
+It is particularly elegant and graceful, bringing brightness and lightening up borders.
+Moreover, its white flowers are easy to combine in the garden, pairing well with a range of colours.

 • Flowering time August to October